mavera12/EHR/Generic-Module-Framework.md

 The `MedicationOrder` also supports identifying a previous `ConditionOnset` as the `reason` for the prescription.

-**Future Implementation Considerations**

-Currently, the generic module framework does not provide a way to end medications.
-There are two ways this could potentially be implemented in the future: (1) by introducing a `MedicationEnd` state, or (2) by introducing a property in `MedicationOrder` to indicate its intended duration.

 **Supported Properties**

 * **type**: must be "MedicationOrder" _(required)_